PKU-Alignment/omnisafe/benchmarks/offline/README.md

-# OmniSafe's Mujoco Velocity Benchmark on Offline Algorithms
+# OmniSafe's Safety-Gymnasium Benchmark for Offline Algorithms

-OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe's offline algorithm implementations in SafetyPointCirlce, SafetyPointCirlce from the Safety-Gymnasium task suite.
+The OmniSafe Safety-Gymnasium Benchmark for offline algorithms evaluates the effectiveness of OmniSafe's offline algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) task suite.
 For each algorithm and environment supported, we provide:

 - Default hyperparameters used for the benchmark and scripts to reproduce the results.
-- A comparison of performance or code-level details with other open-source implementations or classic papers.
 - Graphs and raw data that can be used for research purposes.
 - Log details obtained during training.
 - Some hints on how to fine-tune the algorithm for optimal results.